gokdenizozkan/ddd/README.md

 #### f11: Retrieve store listing in a recommended order

-1. Write a recommendation engine to retrieve store listing in a recommended order.
+1. Write a spatialRecommendation engine to retrieve store listing in a recommended order.
-2. Write a recommendation controller to handle requests to retrieve store listing in a recommended order.
+2. Write a spatialRecommendation controller to handle requests to retrieve store listing in a recommended order.

 #### f12: Store details persists between a relational database and Solr

 1. Write an indexing engine to enable indexing operations on Solr.
 2. Better and patch-oriented store service (controller etc.).
 3. Store update requests also update Solr index.

+### Features to be implemented after release

+- Pageable spatialRecommendation listing (thanks to modifiable query structure).

 ## Diagrams and Relationships